kabirmoghe/frogger-RL/README.md

 ## Running Agent ( + Optional Gameplay)

-The trained agent can be run live in the frogger grid, and through interaction, one can see that it generally succeeds $\geq 90$% of the time.
-Though the behavior was minimized, the "dithering" tendancy/strategy to wait out the game through `max_steps` occasionally reappears (though some of the next steps above could help eliminate or at the very least minimize this further)...
+The trained agent can be run live in the frogger grid.
+As validated through rigorous testing (see **Metrics & Evaluation** above), the agent achieves a **95.9% success rate** over 20,000 episodes using greedy action selection.
+Though largely minimized through training optimizations, occasional suboptimal behaviors (like the "dithering" / max-steps waiting) still appear in edge cases...

 ### Run Frogger Agent CLI